vercel/next.js/examples/with-global-stylesheet/README.md

 ## The idea behind the example

 The strategy here is to transpile the stylesheet file to a css-in-js file so that it can be loaded and hot reloaded both on the server and the client.
-For this purpose i created a babel loader plugin called [babel-loader-wrap-in-js](https://github.com/davibe/babel-plugin-wrap-in-js)
+For this purpose I created a babel loader plugin called [babel-loader-wrap-in-js](https://github.com/davibe/babel-plugin-wrap-in-js).

+Another babel plugin [module-resolver](https://github.com/tleunen/babel-plugin-module-resolver) enables us to import stylesheets from js (e.g. pages or components) through a `styles` directory alias rather than relative paths.

+The `sass-loader` is configured with `includePaths: ['styles', 'node_modules']` so that your scss can `@import` from those places, again without relative paths, for maximum convenience and ability to use npm-published libraries.
+Furthermore, `glob` paths are also supported, so one could for example add `'node_modules/@material/*'` to the `includePaths`, which would make [material-components-web](https://github.com/material-components/material-components-web) (if you'd like) even easier to work with.

 This project shows how you can set it up.
-Have a look at
+Have a look at:
 - .babelrc
 - next.config.js
-- pages/style.scss
 - pages/index.js
+- styles/index.scss

 Please, report any issue on enhancement related to this example to its original github repository https://github.com/davibe/next.js-css-global-style-test